Daniel Hackett: Early life

 Hackett was born in Forlimpopoli, (Forlì-Cesena), Italy.
-He was born as the son of Rudy Hackett, an American professional basketball player, who played in both the ABA and the NBA, and an Italian mother.
+He is the son of Rudy Hackett, an American professional basketball player, who played in both the ABA and the NBA, and an Italian mother.
 He grew up in Pesaro, Italy.

 High school career

 Hackett left Italy to attend high school at St. John Bosco High School of Bellflower, California, in the United States.

 College career

 Hackett studied at the University of Southern California, where he played college basketball.
 Starting with his freshman year, he was the USC Trojans' point guard, and with the Trojans he played in the NCAA Tournament three times.
 On November 17, 2007, Hackett had his first triple double with the Trojans', putting on the score sheet 22 points, 10 rebounds, and 10 assists.

 Professional career

 Seasons in Italy, Greece and Germany (2009–2018)

 After going undrafted in the 2009 NBA draft, Hacket signed a one-year deal with Benetton Treviso of the Italian LBA.
 In July 2010, he signed a two-year deal with Scavolini Pesaro.

 In 2012, he signed a two-year deal with the Italian team Montepaschi Siena.
 In his first season with the team, he was named, both Italian League Finals and Italian Cup most valuable player.
 Also, in his first career EuroLeague season, he averaged 7.2 points, 3 assists, and 2.3 rebounds over 22 games.
 On December 24, 2013, he signed a three-year deal with EA7 Emporio Armani Milano.
 On June 19, 2015, he parted ways with Milano.

 On July 15, 2015, Hackett signed a two-year contract with the Greek club Olympiacos.
 With Olympiacos, he won the 2016 Greek League championship.

 On July 5, 2017, Hackett signed a two-year contract with German club Brose Bamberg.